 The man’s cheerful features hardened.
 “Of course.”
 Those dark eyes, harder than the flint they mimicked, ran over him.
 “I’ll take over your charge from here.”

-His collar tingled at the lieutenant’s words.
-Dylan fingered the metal links.
-Had the man’s words activated some latent magic embedded in its making?
-Whilst he wasn’t certain how it worked—Sulin once tried to explain, giving up when he dozed off for the fourth time—he knew the collars would only let him use magic if the given sanction was made by those who had authority over a leashed spellster.
+Dylan’s collar tingled at the lieutenant’s words.
+He fingered the metal links.
+Had the man’s voice activated some latent magic embedded in its making?
+Whilst he wasn’t certain how it worked—Sulin had once tried to explain, giving up after Dylan had dozed off for the fourth time—he knew the collars would only let him use magic if the given sanction was made by those who had authority over a leashed spellster.

 “Very good, sir,” the hound said.
 Giving the man the briefest of bows, she set off for the tent he had previously indicated.

 Dylan watched her leave, his gaze slowly sliding to linger on the injured men and women.
 One of them was clearly bleeding from his gut.
 Another had an arrow shaft sticking out of her chest.
 Had they been in the tower, they’d be mended by now.

 “The bastards hit harder every time,” the lieutenant muttered, seemingly to himself.
 “Always in secret.
 What are you hiding?”
 The man faced Dylan.
 “I hope you’re worth it, spellster.
 We lost a lot of good people to those unleashed bastards when Fetch went to collect you.”

 His focus remained unwavering on the group.
 Whilst the people tending to them gave blankets and drink, no one saw to the man’s bleeding bandage or the woman’s arrow wound.
 “Shouldn’t a physician be looking after them?”
 That’s what non-spellster healers were called, wasn’t it?
 Were they in such short supply that people risked dying?
 Why didn’t the crown demand healers serve as well?